 Inspections shall be implemented for limited life items, as needed.

-Rolled threads shall not be etched.

-This refers to both the inspection for cracks of safe life fasteners (where eddy current inspection is preferred in conformance with 8.8f), and penetrant inspection of other fasteners which is sometimes performed as part of process control.
+<<deleted (moved to ECSS-Q-ST-70-15>>

 Verification of structural redundancy for fail-safe items shall be performed before each flight.

 Post test NDI shall be performed for all proof-tested items (where the proof test is not the NDI method).